 During the acquisition phase, the ADC acquires the voltage on a selected channel to perform the conversion.
 The acquisition phase involves charging a capacitor in the ADC to the voltage on the selected channel.
 The time required to charge this capacitor depends on the selected input-channel source impedance.
-The acquisition time is nominally four ADCCLKs in duration, from the end of the previous conversion phase to the sampling edge of the next conversion phase (see Figure 13).
+The acquisition time is nominally four ADCCLKs in duration, from the end of the previous conversion phase to the sampling edge of the next conversion phase (see Figure 14).

 When operating in Single Channel mode, the user must write to configuration 0 to select the next channel for conversion.
-Write operations to the configuration registers should occur while BUSY is High.
-All configuration register settings are latched when BUSY transitions Low.
-In sequence mode, the new channel selection is made automatically when BUSY transitions Low (see "Channel Sequencer Registers (48h to 4Fh)," page 24).
+Write operations to the configuration registers to select the next channel should occur before the end of the current conversion (EOC pulse).
+In sequencer mode, this channel selection is automatically made (see Channel Sequencer Registers (48h to 4Fh), page 21).

 If the ACQ bit in configuration register 0 is set to logic 1, then an extra six ADCCLK cycles are inserted before the sampling edge (in Single Channel mode) to allow for more acquisition time on a selected channel.
 This is useful if an external channel has a large source impedance (greater than $10~\text{k}\Omega$).
-The extra ADCCLKs are shown in Figure 13 with the additional clock cycles numbered in red.
-To extend the acquisition time when using the channel sequencer, the desired bits in registers 4Eh and 4F must be set High (see "Channel Sequencer," page 29).
+The extra ADCCLKs are shown in Figure 14 with the additional clock cycles numbered in red.
+To extend the acquisition time when using the channel sequencer, the desired bits in registers 4Eh and 4F must be set High (see Channel Sequencer, page 25).

-For more information on the effects of source impedance on the acquisition, see "Analog Input Description."
+For more information on the effects of source impedance on the acquisition, see Analog Input Description.